 I moved to Darlington in 1994 on appointment as Deputy Headmaster of Yarm School where I continued to take a lead in outdoor education.
 I believe in personal life-long learning and studied for a Masters Degree in Education, a Post Graduate Certificate in teaching Secondary Mathematics and later a Doctorate in Education through The Open University.
 In 1999 I was appointed as headmaster of the prestigious Assam Valley School in northeast India.
 On return to the UK, I continued my career heading schools in Walsall and, finally, in Middlesbrough.

 I am retired now but continue to believe passionately that every young person should be given access to the best educational opportunities possible.

-Lawrence Job – Board appointed Governor
+Lawrence Job – Board Appointed Governor

-Link governor for Behaviour and Attendance
+Link governor for SEN

 Currently Vice Principal at Queen Elizabeth Sixth Form College in Darlington, I have enjoyed working in education for the past twenty years.
 My first appointment was as an English teacher at a secondary school in Harrogate.
 Whilst continuing to teach English, I have also held various leadership and management positions including being a Head of Year and Principal Tutor prior to my Senior Management role.
 I have also had experience of working with Adult Education.